DavidPedraza95/Team_Profile_Generator/README.md

   ## 🛠️Installation🛠️
   Download the application, then install the necessary node packages by using npm commands.
-This application requires the use of a terminal.
+This application requires the use of a terminal to input the information.

   <ur>

   ## 📁Usage📁
-  This application is used to create profiles for a Team.
+  This application is used to create profiles (Manager, Engineer, Intern) for a Team.
+Each profile has their own set of questions.
   ## License
     This project is licensed with MIT.